 SARS CORONAVIRUS ENVELOPE PROTEIN

 SARS Coronavirus Envelope Protein is a recombinant antigen which contains the N-terminus (1-76 amino acids) of the Envelope protein immunodominant regions.
-It is manufactured in E. coli with greater than 95% purity.
+It is manufactured in E. coli and is immunoreactive with sera from SARS-infected individuals.

 - SARS Coronavirus Envelope Protein.